gajus/extract-date/README.md

 * `extract-date` includes a collection of formats ([`./src/createFormats.js`](./src/createFormats.js)).
 * Individual formats define their expectations (see [Format specification](#format-specification)).
-* The formats are attempted in the order of their specificity, i.e. "YYYY-MM-DD" is attempted before "MM-DD".
+* Formats are attempted in the order of their specificity, i.e. "YYYY-MM-DD" is attempted before "MM-DD".
 * Formats are attempted against a tokenised version of the input (see [Input tokenisation](#input-tokenisation)).
-* The first format that can extract the date is used.
+* Matching date format advances further search past the matching date string.

 <a name="extract-date-implementation-input-tokenisation"></a>
 ### Input tokenisation